gboysko/ZoomProjectReader/BINARY_FORMAT.md

 | EQ Lo Freq Settings: | 500 | 630 | 800 | 1.0k | 1.3k | 1.6k |
 | -------------------- | --- | --- | --- | ---- | ---- | ---- |
 | Hex Values:          | B   | C   | D   | E    | F    | 10   |

+## Unknown Section ("UNKNOWN2"): 0x04A0-0x04A7 (8 bytes)

+Seems to be related to INSERT EFFECT.
+There are two parts to the effect: ALGORITHM and PATCH (number and name).
+Though it appears that the PATCH number (and name) seems to be stored in the `EFXDATA.ZDT` file.
+This leaves only ALGORITHM.

+For the `BlankCopyPlusTrackWithInsertEffect.zdt`, I selected the ALGORITHM to be `MIC` (and the PATCH to be `1`, `RoomAmbi`).

+The default value of address 0x04A5 seems to be 0x64 (100).
+For other projects, this is different:

+-   It is `0x43` (67) for `BlankCopyPlusTrackWithInsertEffect`.
+Maybe this is `MIC`?
+-   It is `0x35` (53) for `FieldsAndForests`.
+Maybe this is `MASTERING`?

 ## Track Names Section: 0x04A8-0x05B7 (272 bytes)